oneconcern/datamon/docs/proposals/diamond-design.md

 3. Incremental uploads in parallel: many pods output data incrementally, and eventually produce a bundle.
    We don't want conflicts between increments but would like to track conflicts between nodes.

-The main difference lies with concurrency and requirements on client coordination: a diamond carried out by a single client _is_ an incremental upload.
-The other difference is how the user wants to deal with conflicts.
+The main difference lies with concurrency and requirements for client coordination: a diamond carried out by a single client _is_ an incremental upload.

+Another key difference is how the user wants to deal with conflicts.

 Therefore, we need to capture user intent.
 We add some additional CLI flags to specify how datamon should deal with conflicts.
 See also [§ Handling Conflicts below](#handling-conflicts).